 Ellen van Neerven has overcome these daily writing challenges in her own creative practice, and uses her expertise to support fellow Indigenous writers with their creative projects.
 In both her own work and her commitment to helping other writers, van Neerven draws inspiration from a range of sources, including her own experiences, culture and the environment.

-Stephen Chinnery caught up with van Neerven in the peaceful talking circle outside the State Library of Queensland for a chat about writing and life.
+Stephen Chinnery caught up with fellow QUT graduate van Neerven in the peaceful talking circle outside the State Library of Queensland for a chat about writing and life.

 black&write! – Stories and support

-Van Neerven believes that across the arts there are a number of successful Indigenous creative practitioners, however fewer opportunities exist in key development roles within the larger industry.
-Therefore, black&write! supports writers, but also aims to develop opportunities for Indigenous editors.
+Van Neerven believes that across the arts there are a number of successful Indigenous creative practitioners, however fewer opportunities exist in key development roles within the larger industry. black&write! supported writers, but also aimed to develop opportunities for Indigenous editors.